nanakayjr/ring_local/README.md

 Ring devices remain cloud-connected (as required by Ring), but all recordings, detection, and media storage occur entirely locally.

+## Compatibility & Versioning
+- Requires Home Assistant 2025.10 or newer (tested on 2025.10.0 and 2025.11.0)
+- Distributed through HACS as version 1.1.0 (custom integration)
+- Works with HACS 1.34+ using rendered README metadata

 🎯 Goals

 Detect approaching humans or doorbell presses using MQTT + ML